 3. When will the Proposed Transfer occur?

-The Proposed Transfer is scheduled to commence soon after February 1, 2023.
-We will alert you just before processing the transfer of your account.
+The Proposed Transfer is scheduled to commence soon after June 14, 2023.
+We will alert you once your account is transferred.

 4. Who is IBSJ?
 What type of firm is it?